 - Iron flat if/as needed.

-- Fold right-side-in (if applicable) so that the cuff link edges meet in the centre of what will become the back of your bow.
+- Fold right-side-in (if applicable) so the cuff link edges meet in the centre of what will become the back of your bow.
 Iron to flatten.

-- Sew the open edges together.
+- Sew the open outside edges together.
 Trim excess material from the corners.
 This is optional, but helps with turning out – especially with stiff/thick materials.

 - Invert to right-side-out through the open centre gap (the cuff link edges), taking care to turn out the edges and corners.
 Iron to flatten, if needed.